trevorscott/kafkacat/README.md

 Or to write a message to `your-topic`:

 ```
-"This is a good message." | kafkacat -P -t your-topic
+echo "This is a good message." | kafkacat -P -t your-topic
 ```

 See the [kafkacat README](https://github.com/edenhill/kafkacat/blob/master/README.md) for more examples.